IlyaShytsko/Recipes/README.md

 ### Networking

+- **ApiClient and ApiRouter**: Facilitates convenient interaction with various endpoints.
-- **Alamofire**: Network requests are made using the popular Alamofire library.
+- **Alamofire**: Network requests are made using Alamofire library.
-- **ApiRouter**: Facilitates convenient interaction with various endpoints.
 - **Kingfisher**: Images in cells are loaded and cached for reuse with the Kingfisher library.

+### Dependency Manager
+The project utilizes Swift Package Manager (SPM) as the dependency manager for incorporating various libraries essential for its development.
+Here is a list of the libraries used in the project:
+- **Alamofire**
+- **Kingfisher**

 ### UI Components